Cannon (TV series): Cast

 Series star William Conrad was the only main cast member.

 Other than the title role, the series had very few recurring characters.
+Lawrence Pressman played Cannon's lawyer and confidant Herb Mayer in an introductory scene in the pilot movie, but the character did not return in the regular series.
 In the first season, Martin Sheen appeared twice as ex-policeman Jerry Warton, but the character did not extend beyond the first year.
-In fact, Sheen guest-starred in the third season as a completely different character: a lawyer who murdered Cannon's client.
 The only other actors to appear in multiple episodes as the same character were Charles Bateman (five episodes as Lieutenant Paul Tarcher) and Arthur Adams (three episodes as Officer Bill Murray).

 Guest stars

-Notable guest stars included Anne Baxter, Johnny Cash, Cathy Lee Crosby, Micky Dolenz, Joan Fontaine, Mark Hamill, Larry Linville, Sondra Locke, Gary Lockwood, Leslie Nielsen, Nick Nolte, Susan Oliver, Stefanie Powers, Gordon Pinsent, Denver Pyle, Roy Scheider, and Martin Sheen.
+Notable guest stars include Anne Baxter, Johnny Cash, Cathy Lee Crosby, Micky Dolenz, Nick Nolte, Joan Fontaine, Mark Hamill, Larry Linville, Sondra Locke, Denver Pyle, Leslie Nielsen, Susan Oliver, Stefanie Powers, Gordon Pinsent, Gary Lockwood, Roy Scheider, Geoffrey Lewis, Robert Goulet, Martin Sheen, Kay Lenz, David Janssen, Shelley Duvall, Jay Silverheels, Buddy Ebsen, and Vera Miles.

 Production

-Cannon debuted as a two-hour movie on March 26, 1971, that served as the pilot.
-In the movie, Cannon returns from an extensive overseas assignment and investigates the murder of a close friend.
+Cannon debuted as a TV movie on March 26, 1971, which served as the pilot.
+The case and plot are adapted from the 1958 novel Talk of the Town by Charles Williams, who is not credited.
+In the movie, Cannon returns from an extensive overseas assignment and visits a small town to investigate the murder of a close friend.
 A later episode would reveal that his wife and child were killed by a car bomb meant for him, prompting him to retire from the Los Angeles police force and become a private detective.
 The pilot was picked up as a regular series for the 1971–72 television season, and the first one-hour episode aired September 14, 1971.

-The first season aired on Tuesday nights at 9:30 pm Eastern, following the popular Hawaii Five-0.
+The first season aired on Tuesday nights at 9:30 pm Eastern, following the popular police procedural Hawaii Five-0.